 All students are required to review a Blood Borne Pathogen (BBP) Training presentation, a Health Insurance Portability and Accountability Act (HIPAA) presentation, and take the certifying exams annually.
 These exams verify the student understands the content of the presentations and will apply these guidelines throughout their curricular and extracurricular activities.
-Students are required to upload their BBP and HIPAA certificates to be verified by the FSOP Compliance Officer by the Friday before the start of classes in the fall each year.
+Students are required to submit their BBP and HIPAA certificates to be verified by the FSOP Compliance Officer by the August deadline (as determined by FSOP Compliance Officer) in the fall each year.